Timeline: Legal Harassment of Climate Scientist Michael Mann

 The American Association of University Professors (AAUP) files an amicus letter in support of Mann's motion to intervene in the ATI case, asserting that the University of Virginia's agreement to the May 24 protective order "does not adequately balance" the interests of freedom of information and employee privacy.

 The judge hearing the ATI FOIA case agrees to hear arguments from Mann regarding his right to intervene in the ATI/UVA agreement.
-The hearing will be hold on November 1.
+The hearing will be held on November 1.

 The American Constitution Society for Law and Policy publishes an issue brief by AAUP Senior Counsel Rachel Levinson-Waldman regarding the open records case, "Academic Freedom and the Public's Right to Know: How to Counter the Chilling Effect of FOIA Requests on Scholarship."